VMware VM Templates A to Z

 - Automation of the VM deployment process.
 Automation makes deployment easier and faster, increasing productivity while improving security.

 - Time savings.
 This benefit is related to the advantages listed above that make templates an efficient solution.
 Furthermore, saving time means reducing costs.

-Today’s blog post has covered VMware VM templates, including their usage and configuration with VMware vSphere client.
 A VM template is a master image that can be used for making clones during mass VM deployment.
 VM templates cannot be edited and powered on like regular VMs, which improves security.
 Guest OS customization specification helps you customize OS settings like network configuration, computer name, time zone etc. after VM cloning by using the single wizard, thus making VM deployment faster and more convenient.
 As a result, you gain important advantages such as automation, reduced error count, standardization, and rational time consumption – which can also help you save your budget!